LincaMarius/ISAP-1_Schematic/README.md

 ![ Figure 8 ](/Pictures/Figure8.png)

-I added a connector marked J5M1 for connection to the Base Board through which the power supply is provided.
+I added two pairs of connectors marked J3, J4 and J5, J6 for connection to the Front Panel if it is made on a separate PCB.

-The connector marked J6M1 allows connection to the Base Plane and provides connections to the three system buses.

-I also added 100nF decoupling capacitors for each integrated circuit used and a 100uF filter capacitor.

-The connector marked J7F allows the module to be connected to the Front Panel for address selection.
-The connector marked J8F allows the module to be connected to the Front Panel for data setting.

 The schematic has no other changes from the original schematic.